secret-dev87/secret-dev87.github.io/content/hero/index.md

 ---
 title: 'Hello, my name is'
-name: 'Yashita Namdeo'
+name: 'Bruce'
-subtitle: 'I love exploring new things!'
+subtitle: 'Full-Stack Engineer in Web and Blockchain!'
 buttonText: 'Get In Touch'
 ---

-I'm a Final Year Computer Science Engineering Student at SVVV, Indore.
-Primarily interested in Web Development and Data Science.
+I am currently a full stack software developer, focused mainly on C# and Typescript/Javascript using different frameworks such as ASP.NET, React, Next.js and AWS Lambda/NodeJS.

 I enjoy learning new skills and implementing them in real life!